ZainAsif767/Acadist/README.md

-# Acadist a LMS Database Project
+# Acadist a Database Project

 This repository contains a database project for a Learning Management System (LMS) built using React.js, Express.js, PostgreSQL, and Chakra UI.